 For mortgages with a 20% or larger down payment (also known as low-ratio mortgages), you don’t need mortgage default insurance, and you can choose a more extended amortization period.

-What is the Longest Mortgage Term
+What is the longest mortgage term?

 The average new mortgage in Canada has a 25-year amortization period, but that’s not the only option.
 Canadians have the option of choosing up to a 35-year amortization for their mortgages.
 The maximum amortization period used to be 40 years, but in 2008 the federal government tightened a variety of mortgage regulations, eliminating the 40-year mortgage.
 So today, the most extended mortgage term that a Canadian can choose is 35 years.

-The Pros of a 35-Year Mortgage
+The pros of a 35-year mortgage

-Extending your mortgage’s amortization period has the benefit of lowering your overall monthly payment because you can spread your payments out over a more extended period.
+- Lower monthly payment: Extending your mortgage’s amortization period has the benefit of lowering your overall monthly payment because you can spread your payments out over a more extended period.
 For example, a $500,000 25-year mortgage with an interest rate of 1.90% has a monthly payment of $2,093.
 However, that same mortgage with a 35-year amortization costs $1,629.

-The Cons of a 35-Year Mortgage
+The cons of a 35-year mortgage

 While a 35-year mortgage can help reduce your monthly payments, this option has some cons, including:

-The downside of extending your mortgage term over a lengthier period is that you’ll pay more interest over the life of your mortgage.
+- More interest paid long-term: The downside of extending your mortgage term over a lengthier period is that you’ll pay more interest over the life of your mortgage.
 In the example we used above, a 25-year mortgage will cost the homeowner $127,962 in interest over the life of the mortgage.
 However, if you extend your amortization to 35 years, that same mortgage will cost the homeowner $184,125.

-In addition, “A” lenders like banks and credit unions rarely offer 35-year mortgages.
+- Not offered by “A” lenders: In addition, “A” lenders like banks and credit unions rarely offer 35-year mortgages.
 So if you’re interested in a 35-year mortgage, you’ll need to work with an alternative lender.
 These lenders are credible and safe but specialize in unique mortgages and may not offer the lowest possible interest rates.